Mr-Physicist/academic-kickstart/content/author/admin/_index.md

 +++

-Daniel Lozano is studied a master degree in quantum physics at the University of Copenhagen.
+Daniel Lozano has studied a master degree in quantum physics at the University of Copenhagen.
 His interests included the holographic principle, the correspondece between String Theories and Gauge theories and Early Universe Physics.
-After finalizing his master's studies, he started to apply all the skills aquired to the fields of machine learning and AI.
+After finalizing his master's studies, he started to apply all the skills aquired to the fields of machine learning and AI to become a Data Scientist expert.